The S-Lang library includes simple but capable readline

 The first example simply reads input from the user until the user

-enters quit
+enters quit:

 SLrline_Type *rl;